What Was Frank Sinatra's Pesto?

 The jar featured instructions to "simply heat and serve," which is slightly absurd because anyone familiar with pesto knows you never heat pesto in anything other than the residual heat of your pasta.
 The almost-heretic instruction would not have cut the mustard with Sinatra's mother either, as she was born in pesto's spiritual homeland of Liguria, where the world's best basil is grown.

-We've been unable to track down the ingredients of Sinatra's pesto, but judging by the colour, it looks about as authentic as Heinz's carbonara in a can.
+We've been unable to track down the ingredients of Sinatra's pesto, but judging by the colour, it looks as authentic as Heinz's carbonara in a can.